Fall 2019 Methodology Applications Series:

-The MAP Academy invites you to the Fall 2018 Methodology Applications Series, featuring James Bovaird, Director, Nebraska Academy for Methodology, Analytics and Psychometrics.
+The MAP Academy invites you to the first presentation of the Fall 2019 Methodology Applications Series, featuring James Bovaird, Director, Nebraska Academy for Methodology, Analytics and Psychometrics.

 Home Details Biography

 Cluster Randomized Trials in Education: Lessons Learned, Migraines Overcome, and Crises Averted

 The Reading Excellence Act passed by Congress in 1998 started a renewed push toward experimentation and random assignment as the foundation for scientifically based research in education.
 It has since been learned that simple random assignment is often insufficient, and the number of student participants is not always the solution.

 Random assignment continues to be the cornerstone of social, behavioral and education research on program effectiveness or efficacy, especially in applied settings such as schools.